brianc118/ballbotCommander/README.md

 Requires PyQt4, pyqtgraph, pyopengl, and python 3.x

 Current features:
- - Select which variables you wish to plot from list/legend
+ - Select which variables you wish to plot from legend
+ 	 - Save and load legends
  - Separation of plot data from user readable data using '$'
  - High performance plotting at >30Hz.
  - Multithreading using QThread